Consider the mixed messages coming out of City Hall about what matters most to Baltimore’s movers and shakers: real estate and money.

-A tangle of programs, most of them administered by the secretive Baltimore Development Corporation (BDC), governs how tax credits are parceled out to prominent developers like Mark Sapperstein, the Bozzuto Group, Scott Plank, Beatty Development, Bill Struever, and the Paterakis and Gorn families.
+A tangle of programs, most of them administered by the secretive Baltimore Development Corporation (BDC), governs how tax credits are parceled out to prominent developers like Mark Sapperstein, the Bozzuto Group, Scott Plank, Beatty Development, Bill Struever, Workshop Development, and the Paterakis and Gorn families.

 You may have heard of the Enterprise Zone program.
 But are you aware of High Performance Market Rate Rental Tax Credits that returned $20.1 million in rebates this year for those investing in high-end apartment construction?